3 successful ERP implementation case studies to learn from

 Updated:

-ERP case study #1: Cadbury – success
+ERP case study #1: Cadbury

-The consequent impacts afforded Cadbury an opportunity to reduce overall operating costs, while its newly engaged supply-chain, produced significantly better production efficiencies throughout its manufacturing chain.
+Along with other significant changes triggered by the ERP implementation, multi-node resource management was extended throughout its supply chain, along with a complete revamp of existing warehouse and distribution processes.
+The consequent impacts allowed Cadbury to reduce overall operating costs, while its newly engaged supply chain produced significantly better production efficiencies throughout its manufacturing chain.

 GET ERP RESEARCH & KNOWLEDGE RIGHT TO YOUR INBOX